MariferT/PythonCodes/README.md

 # PythonCodes
-Python source codes for activities at school.
+Python source codes primed for academic activities.

 #1 Basic print
 #2 Input and if/else